Overview of SIP Soft Phone

 Before you can use the dial pad to make or control calls:

 An administrator must define your SIP Soft Phone station in Interaction Administrator.
-The "SIP Soft Phone Administration" section of the IC Managed IP Phones Administrator's Guide describes the setup and configuration tasks that the administrator must perform.
+The "SIP Soft Phone Administration" section of the CIC Managed IP Phones Administrator's Guide describes the setup and configuration tasks that the administrator must perform.

 Note: If certain conditions are met and SIP Soft Phone can obtain the necessary information from the server and network, automated provisioning occurs when you start SIP Soft Phone on your workstation.
-If automated provisioning does not occur, you or an administrator must use the SIP Soft Phone Provisioning Wizard to step through the simple process of obtaining your configuration information from the IC server.
-If your configuration information is not available on the server, the wizard walks you through the auto provisioning steps where you specify certain information (extension and PIN number) and then the IC server generates the appropriate configuration and sends it to the phone.
+If automated provisioning does not occur, you or an administrator must use the SIP Soft Phone Provisioning Wizard to step through the simple process of obtaining your configuration information from the CIC server.
+If your configuration information is not available on the server, the wizard walks you through the auto provisioning steps where you specify certain information (extension and PIN number) and then the CIC server generates the appropriate configuration and sends it to the phone.

 You must select, configure, and test your headset device in Windows Control Panel.
 You can also select the headset device Audio Configuration Options whenever you change your headset.

 You can specify the network adapter to use with your SIP Soft Phone.
 The network adapter options are available in Network Adapter Options.
 Your administrator should tell you which adapter is appropriate for your situation.